mm80843/T3.5/docs/Benef/PBN__Benef_413.md

 ## Articles mentionning this Benefit

 * [Analysis of COVID-19 Concerns Raised by the Construction Workforce and Development of Mitigation Practices](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_82.md)

+## Name of the Benefit

+Implementing sanitization protocols, including regular cleaning and disinfection of work areas and equipment, reduces the risk of virus transmission.